aa.net.uk Broadband - Broadband you can work with

 Will I have to handle copyright infringement reports from copyright owners and pass on to my subscribers?

-If you are an internet service provider, then yes, the new law applies to you.
+If you are an Internet service provider, then yes, the new law applies to you.
 Again, this applies regardless of what you tell us you are.
-If you are an internet service provider then tell us so that we don't bother processing reports sent to us.
+If you are an Internet service provider then tell us so that we don't bother processing reports sent to us.
+We also can't tell copyright holders who you are as that is personal information protected by the Data Protection Act.
+They will have to figure it our for themselves.